 We Need Your Input!

-Your input is an important part of shaping this field program and will be considered before the field program starts.
-If you have any feedback on the following questions, we want to hear from you.
+Your input is an important part of shaping this field program.
+If you have any feedback on the following questions, we would like to hear from you: